elatov/elatov.github.io/_posts/2012-03-19-reclaim-space-in-a-vm-on-thin-or-thick-vmdks.md

 **Solution 1:**

 Storage vMotion the VM to another datastore and convert it to thin.
-See the following link on how to do that: <a href="http://www.thelowercasew.com/reclaiming-disk-space-with-storage-vmotion-and-thin-provisioning" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.thelowercasew.com/reclaiming-disk-space-with-storage-vmotion-and-thin-provisioning']);">Reclaiming disk Space with Storage vMotion and Thin Provisioning</a>.
-When storage vMotioning the VM, ensure the source and destination datastores have a different block size.
-This link talks about why: <a href="http://www.yellow-bricks.com/2011/02/18/blocksize-impact/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.yellow-bricks.com/2011/02/18/blocksize-impact/']);">Blocksize Impact</a>.
+See the following link on how to do that: [Blocksize Impact](http://www.thelowercasew.com/reclaiming-disk-space-with-storage-vmotion-and-thin-provisioning).

 **Solution 2:**
 Use VMware Converter and do a V2V of the VM and choose Thin for the destination disk type.

 ## Scenario 2: Reclaim previously used space from a thick disk